alyona-korenkovich/FreePlayHub/README.md

 - 🌟 First release and deployment to GitHub Pages 🌟
 ---
 - [x] #6 Endless Scroller
-  - Data lazy-loading and endless game list
+  - Data lazy-loading and infinite scroll
 - [x] #7 Try-3-Times requests
-  - If the request is unsuccessful, there must be three attempts to re-request
+  - If the request is unsuccessful, there must be three more attempts to re-request
 - [x] #8 Cancel Requests
   - Cancel outdated requests when redirecting pages
 - [x] #9 Testing
-  - Add unit tests
+  - Add unit and a11y tests
   - Add GitHub workflows and support GitHub Actions
 ---
 - 🌟 Second release 🌟